 Currrent Cooperative Research Activities

-- Aqueous proton transport dynamics (D. Sebastiani – Martin-Luther-Universität Halle-Wittenberg, since 2013).
+- Proton transport dynamics (D. Sebastiani – Martin-Luther-Universität Halle-Wittenberg, since 2013).

 - Electronic excited state proton and hydrogen transfer (with V. S. Batista – Yale University; since 2010).

-- Hydrogen bond dynamics of photoacids (with Ph.
+- Hydrogen bond and proton transfer dynamics of photoacids (with Ph.
 Wernet – Helmholtz Zentrum Berlin, and M. Odelius – Stockholm University; since 2010).

 - Bimolecular proton transfer (with E. Pines – Ben Gurion University of the Negev; since 2001).